tddg/cs571-spring22/info.md

 ## Prerequisite

-Grade of C or better in *CS310, CS 367, and CS 465*.
-All students **MUST** be comfortable with programming in the C language.
+* Grade of C or better in *CS 310, CS 367, and CS 465*.
+* All students **MUST** be comfortable with programming in the C language.
 This is a strong requirement.
+* Take this [Quiz](https://docs.google.com/document/d/1NRL5eLQ-KqhZ6f1PSk-vAbaE9y7FKVnD-aXTCUfBlH8/edit?usp=sharing), if you are a graduate student who did your undergradaute study elsewhere and you are not sure if you meet the prerequisites.

 ## Reading